-In troubled economic times, periods of world chaos, and an uncertain future,
+In troubled economic times, periods of world chaos, and when facing an uncertain

-more people look to stow away essential items, just in case the worst scenario
+future, people often look to stow away essential items, just in case the

 One of those essential items are garden seeds, refered to as "survival seed"

 in this context.
-These garden seeds include a wide range of vegetables and
+Survival garden seeds include a wide range of vegetables

 The topic of Survival Seeds covers three important issues: Definition, Sources,